GerHobbelt/owemdjee/README.md

   Additionally, limited export functionality is also supported.

 - **qoi** [📁](./qoi) [🌐](https://github.com/GerHobbelt/qoi) -- QOI: the “Quite OK Image Format” for fast, lossless image compression, single-file MIT licensed library for C/C++.
 Compared to stb_image and stb_image_write QOI offers 20x-50x faster encoding, 3x-4x faster decoding and 20% better compression.
 It's also stupidly simple and fits in about 300 lines of C.
-- **qoir** [📁](./qoir) [🌐](https://github.com/GerHobbelt/qoir) -- QOIR (pronounced like "choir") is a simple, lossless image file format that is very fast to encode and decode while achieving compression ratios roughly comparable to PNG.
-It was inspired by the [QOI image file format](https://qoiformat.org/),
 - **rawspeed** [📁](./rawspeed) [🌐](https://github.com/GerHobbelt/rawspeed) -- a library for decoding various images in RAW file format, while providing the fastest decoding speed possible.
 Supports the most common DSLR and similar class brands.
 - **SFML** [📁](./SFML) [🌐](https://github.com/GerHobbelt/SFML) -- Simple and Fast Multimedia Library (SFML) is a simple, fast, cross-platform and object-oriented multimedia API.
 It provides access to windowing, graphics, audio and network.
 - **tinyexr** [📁](./tinyexr) [🌐](https://github.com/GerHobbelt/tinyexr) -- Tiny OpenEXR: `tinyexr` is a small, single header-only library to load and save OpenEXR (.exr) images.